 His wife seeing his despair had noticed an ad in the papers for comedians and gave him that chance.
 He began on Long Island in a small club called “The White House Inn” owned by Richard M Dixon who did cameo appearances as President Nixon.
-Frankie worked at his craft alongside other comedians like Eddie Murphy, Bob Nelson, Jackie Martling, and Rosie O’Donnell and after three years of training decided to hit the City clubs.
+Frankie worked at his craft alongside other comedians like Eddie Murphy, Bob Nelson, Jackie Martling, Rob Bartlett, Bob Woods, Dave Hawthorne and Rosie O’Donnell.
+After three years of training on Long Island Frankie decided to hit the City clubs.

 He auditioned for Rick Newman at Catch a Rising Star and was quickly accepted as a regular.
 Soon Frankie frequented The Comic Strip and The Improvisation along with The Comedy Cellar.
 It was a tough grind for the young comic working all day as a plumber, driving 65 miles home to Port Jefferson to shower, have dinner, kiss his wife and kids then drive back to the City and wait sometimes till 2am just to get a ten minute spot.

-This was Frankie’s first national spot on that show.
+This was Frankie’s first national spot.
 The audience response was enormous to the point that Frankie had to install two answering machines in his office.

 Later Frankie performed on The Cosby Show, The Joan Rivers Show, Cinemax, Showoffs with Malcolm Jamal Warner and many numerous comedy shows and specials.
 He has been compared to Charlie Chaplin, Jonathan Winters, and Red Skelton in some of his reviews.